Chen Cheng: White Terror

 During the April 6 Incident (四六事件), a wave of student protests broke out in Taiwan against Kuomintang authoritarian rule in 1949.
 At the time, Chen Cheng ordered the suppression of the demonstrations and the arrest of a number of student activists.

 On May 19, 1949, Chen promulgated the Order of Martial Law to announce the imposition of martial law throughout Taiwan to expel communist infiltration and to buffer defense capabilities.

 As Governor of Taiwan, Chen also served concurrently as commander of the Taiwan Garrison Command and head of the High-level Intelligence Committee.
 He co-directed suppression campaigns against dissenters and curtailed the influence of the CC Clique by withholding budgetary support for its Bureau of Investigation.

 Chen utilized the White Terror as a means to enforce land, economic, and political reforms.
 He ordered that anyone resisting or obstructing land reform be investigated by the Taiwan Garrison Command.
-Under Chen's strict measures, at least 4 generals, along with numerous business executives and landlords accused of corruption, spying or opposing reforms, were executed.
+Under Chen's strict measures, at least 4 generals, along with numerous business executives accused of corruption, spying or opposing reforms, were executed.
+While landlords opposing the land reform in Taiwan were not executed but instead handed over to the judiciary for prosecution, sending a clear warning to landlords that any defiance against government reforms would not be tolerated.
 A notable example involved military vehicles recklessly driving through Taipei, causing accidents.
 Chen decreed that any soldier operating vehicles who caused fatal accidents would be shot on the spot, with the executions publicized to landlords as a deterrent.